 Surprises thus far:

-- Ukulele sheet music for Francis England songs (hired a musician to transcribe since it wasn’t available)
+- Ukulele sheet music for Francis England songs

 - Bullet journal stickers